prime31/Nez/README.md

 Nez comes stock with a decent bunch of Pipeline tool importers including:

 - **Texture Atlas Generator**: give it a directory or a list of files and it will combine them all into a single atlas and provide easy access to the source UVs of each image.
 Also includes a per-folder sprite animation generation.
+The atlas generator uses an XML file as input with an Asset Type of System.String[].
+The string array should specify the folder or folders where the source images are located.
 - **Tiled**: import [Tiled](http://www.mapeditor.org/) maps.
 Covers tile, image and object layers and rendering with full culling support built-in along with optimized collider generation.
 - **Bitmap Fonts**: imports BMFont files (from programs like [Glyph Designer](https://71squared.com/glyphdesigner), [Littera](http://kvazars.com/littera/), etc).
 Outputs a single xnb file and includes SpriteBatch extension methods to display text the directly match the SpriteFont methods.
-- **LibGdxAtlases**: imports libGDX texture atlases
-- **Overlap2D**: imports [Overlap2D](http://overlap2d.com/) projects.
-Imports almost all of the data but currently only offers renderers for the basics (no fancy stuff like Spriter animations, lights, etc).
 - **Texture Packer**: imports a [TexturePacker](https://www.codeandweb.com/texturepacker) atlas and JSON file
 - **Particle Designer Importer**: imports [Particle Designer](https://71squared.com/particledesigner) particle systems for use with the Nez particle system
 - **XMLTemplateMaker**: this isn't so much an imoporter as a helper to make your own importer.
 Pass it a class and it spits out an XML template that you can use for your own custom XML-to-object importers.
+- **LibGdxAtlases**: imports libGDX texture atlases
+- **Overlap2D**: imports [Overlap2D](http://overlap2d.com/) projects.
+Imports almost all of the data but currently only offers renderers for the basics (no fancy stuff like Spriter animations, lights, etc).